zenml-io/blog.zenml.io/_posts/2020-06-11-can_you_do_the_splits.md

 This post attempts to break down some of the more `unconventional` ways to split data in ML development, and the reasoning behind them.

-# Lets start with a dataset
+# Let's start with a dataset

 In order to illustrate the split mechanisms, it helps to start with a sample dataset to do the splits on.
-To make things easy, lets use a simple multi-variate, timeseries dataset represented in tabular format.
+To make things easy, let's use a simple multi-variate, time-series dataset represented in tabular format.
 This data consists of
-3 numerical features, 1 categorical feature and 1 timestamp feature.
+3 numerical features, 1 categorical feature, and 1 timestamp feature.
 Below this is visualized:

 ![1_whole_dataset]({{ site.url }}/assets/posts/splits/1_whole_dataset.png)